Cleveland, Mississippi: History

 The town grew steadily and by 1901 Cleveland was named the second county seat and a new courthouse was erected.
 Bolivar County is one of ten counties in Mississippi with two judicial districts.

 As more trees were cleared, more land was put into cultivation.
 In the early days, all of the planting and harvesting was done by hand.
 At the end of WWI, African Americans left Bolivar County in great numbers, but many stayed, becoming tenant farmers.
 There was an increasing demand for labor and Delta planters began to recruit overseas.
-Today, in addition to the first settlers of English, Scottish, German, Irish, and African descent, Bolivar County is its own “melting pot” of ethnicities.
+Today, in addition to the first settlers of English, Scottish, Italian, German, Irish, and African descent, Bolivar County is its own “melting pot” of ethnicities.

 The African-American influence in Cleveland's history is quite evident.
 Nearby Dockery Plantation is designated with a Mississippi Blues Trail marker declaring the location as the probable “Birthplace of the Blues.”
 Many of the early Delta Bluesmen lived and worked around Dockery, influencing each other and educating the next generation.

 In the early 1920s, as the State Legislature considered a location for a new Normal college, Cleveland became the obvious choice due to its central Delta location, the railroad, and the donation of land.
 However, perhaps the most important factor in the equation was the City leaders’ willingness to relocate the infamous Black Bear Saloon that was located between the depot and the soon-to-be Delta Normal College, now Delta State University.
 In the early 1950s city leaders were able to attract Baxter Laboratories and Mississippi Power & Light’s Delta Steam Electric Station just north of town.
 The population of Cleveland basically doubled over the following decade.